OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_XXE_Injection.md

 ### Generic Test Cases

-To test an application for the presence of a XXE Injection vulnerability, XML entity declaration can be inserted in the request, to test if the introduced entity is expanded by the XML processor.
+To test an application for the presence of XXE Injection vulnerability, XML entity declaration can be inserted in the request, to test if the introduced entity is expanded by the XML processor.

 For example, tester can introduce a new XML entity in the user registration request.